1,000+ Opportunities

 The statements, findings, conclusions, and recommendations are those of the author(s) and do not necessarily reflect the views of the National Telecommunications and Information Administration or the U.S. Department of Commerce.

-Based on current listing details, eligibility includes: Residents of the State of Alabama and principally unserved and underserved covered populations statewide.
+According to the current listing, eligibility includes: Residents of the State of Alabama and principally unserved and underserved covered populations statewide.
 Funds are subawarded by ADECA for implementing the Digital Equity Plan activities.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.